Ecommerce Growth

 Further Reading: 29 Best Examples of Nudge Marketing in eCommerce

-✔ Focus on showing results-based content: The average shopper trusts “has helped 3000+ people with cleaner gut health” more than “3000 people have reviewed our product.”
+Pro Tip: Bring the most results-based content forward.
+The average shopper trusts “has helped 3000+ people with cleaner gut health” more than “3000 people have reviewed our product” especially when it comes from the horse’s (erm, founder’s) mouth!

 Seasonal promotions, done the right way, can help attract more customers, increase sales, and maximize return on ad spend during key holiday events.